Integralist/integralist.co.uk/content/page/resume.md

 - [Python for Programmers](https://leanpub.com/pythonforprogrammers)
 - [Programming in Clojure](https://leanpub.com/programming-clojure/)

+> **Status Update**: I'm currently working on a new book called 'Python 101' which will replace 'Python for Programmers'.

 ## Working Together

 > "as smart as developers are, they are not always good at explaining things in a way that makes human sense. not you. you are an exception. you are A+".